vonWolfehaus/cobu-landing/content/index.md

 	</header>
 	<div class="mdl-card mdl-cell mdl-cell--9-col-desktop mdl-cell--6-col-tablet mdl-cell--4-col-phone">
 		<div class="mdl-card__supporting-text">
-			<h4>What's a _baugruppe_?</h4>
+			<h4>What's a custom community?</h4>
-			<p>_Baugruppe_ – German for "building group" – is collectively-funded, community-based living where a group of like-minded people come together to design, build, and inhabit a condo-like building in a city environment. **It's a custom community created by and for you & your friends.**</p>
+			<p>A custom community (known as _Baugruppe_, German for "building group") is collectively-funded, community-based living where a group of like-minded people come together to design, build, and inhabit a condo-like building within a city.</p>
 		</div>
 		<div class="mdl-card__actions">
 			<a href="process" class="mdl-button">Learn about the creation process</a>